sheehui/tp/docs/DeveloperGuide.md

 #### 4.3 Contact Tab

+The following screenshot shows the user in the Client View.
+You may notice that the primary controller for this view is not the `MainWindow`, but a different class, `ClientPanel`.
+This JavaFX controller encapsulate all the logic for Client View specific actions.

 ![Contacts Tab Screenshot](./images/ContactsTabDevGuideScreenshot.png)

-*The dark blue rectangle indicates a `VBox` (vertical box) containing 4 `AttributePanel` instances.*
+*The dark blue rectangle indicates a `VBox` (vertical box) containing 4 `AttributePanel` instances (1 for each attribute: `Name`, `Email`, `Phone`, `Address`.*

-The `ClientPanel` is the JavaFX controller that encapsulates all interaction in the `ClientView`.
-On every call to changing tab or refreshing, it takes the following steps:
+On every call to changing tab or refreshing, the `ClientPanel` takes the following steps:

 1. The `VBox` container in `ClientPanel` will clear all its children
 1. `ClientPanel` will create a list of `AttributePanel`s (a handy class for constructing a display for any single valued attribute)
-1. The `VBox` container will add the list of `AttributePanel`s as its children and show.
+1. The `VBox` container will add the list of `AttributePanel`s as its child.

 #### 4.4 Policies, Assets and Liabilities Tab